Crusader500/cocRb/README.md

 ```
 After done setting up the Authorization we now need to call the API as you can see down below we called the API using **call_API** method now just before that line we have set the class **ClashApi** by name_spacing with **CocRb** [Module](https://www.tutorialspoint.com/ruby/ruby_modules.htm).

-**Note:** All the data that we will get from the API reponse was in [JSON](https://jsonapi.org/) but since you are using this gem all of the responses has been **parsed** to Ruby [Hashes](https://www.tutorialspoint.com/ruby/ruby_hashes.htm) so that its get easy for you to access the data.
+**Note:** All the data that we will get from the API response was in [JSON](https://jsonapi.org/) but since you are using this gem all of the responses has been **parsed** to Ruby [Hashes](https://www.tutorialspoint.com/ruby/ruby_hashes.htm) so that its get easy for you to access the data.

 ```ruby